AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 ## Data deletion

 For deletion requests, Privacy Service deletes [!DNL Commerce] data stored in Commerce SaaS services for marketing purposes, meaning profiles and orders of data subjects are no longer sent to Adobe marketing applications for use in campaigns and customer journeys.
-However, Privacy Service does not delete data in the [!DNL Commerce] application, as it may still be needed for merchant transactional needs.
+However, Privacy Service does not delete data in the [!DNL Commerce] application, as it might be required for merchant transactional needs.
 Merchants are responsible for any data deletion/access requests in the [!DNL Commerce] application.
 See [Shared responsibility security and operational model](https://experienceleague.adobe.com/en/docs/commerce-operations/security-and-compliance/shared-responsibility) to learn more.

 [!DNL Commerce] will notify merchants about deletion requests by sending them information for data subjects requesting deletion of certain data.